 Taking the time to recognize employees' accomplishments is a complementary part of performance management.
 Depending on the organization and budget resources, recognition may take the form of bonuses or promotions, a written thank-you note, a verbal conversation or a formal rewards system.

 No matter what form recognition takes, it's incredibly important for employees to hear that they are valued and why.
-The large majority of employed Americans—82 percent—don't feel that their supervisors recognize them enough for their contributions and 40 percent say they'd put more energy into their work if they were recognized more often.
+Only 26 percent of U.S. employees believe they are recognized to the same extent as similarly performing peers, with only 10 percent of Gen Z feeling that this feedback is a core piece of their employer’s culture.
 Recognition should be an ongoing part of the performance management process—make sure it is public, personal and timely.